 20. What does your life have in it now that past you was hoping for?

-Deep reflection gratitude journal questions (81-100)
+Deep reflection gratitude journal questions (81 – 100)

 These are the ones that don’t have fast answers.
-Some of them will probably sit with you for a while after you close the journal.
-That’s kind of the point.
+Some will sit with you for a while after you close the journal.
+That’s the point.
+Write past the obvious first response.
+Don’t worry about answering beautifully.

 1. Write about a time when someone truly understood you.
 What did that feel like?